alexmolas/alexmolas.github.io/_posts/2024-02-05-a-search-engine-in-80-lines.md

 toc: false
 ---

 Last September I joined Wallapop as a Search Data Scientist.
 Since then, I've working with Solr, an open source search engine based on Lucene.
 While I understand the basics of a search engine I wanted to implement one from scratch to better understand it.
-Also, one of my current goals is to make small websites great again, and building a custom search engine free of pages optimized for Google's SEO is the first step.
+Also, one of my current goals is to make small websites great again (read [The Small Website Discoverability Crisis](https://www.marginalia.nu/log/19-website-discoverability-crisis/)), and building a custom search engine free of pages optimized for Google's SEO is the first step.

 So this post is to explain how I've built a search engine from scratch using Python.
 As usual, all the code I've used can be found on my GitHub ([microsearch repo](https://github.com/alexmolas/microsearch)).
 This implementation doesn't pretend to be a production-ready search engine, just a usable toy example showing how a search engine works under the hood.